 For several years now, Diverse: Issues In Higher Education has produced the Top 100 Degree Producers rankings of the institutions that confer the most degrees to minority students.
-Use the links below to discover the institutions that confer the most degrees to students of color.
-Search by institution name, state, discipline or race/ethnicity of
+Click the link above to discover the institutions that confer the most degrees to students of color.
+Ranked institutions are searchable by institution name, state, discipline or race/ethnicity of graduates.

-Diverse: Issues in Higher Education sponsors the Arthur Ashe, Jr. Sports Scholar Awards to honor undergraduate students who have excelled in the classroom as well as on the athletic field.
+Diverse: Issues In Higher Education sponsors the Arthur Ashe, Jr. Sports Scholar Awards to honor undergraduate students who have excelled in the classroom as well as on the athletic field.
 Click here to submit nominations for 2014.
 Deadline is February 10, 2014.

 Every year, the Emerging Scholars edition features a diverse group of rising researchers, thinkers and leaders in various fields.
 Their credentials and accomplishments distinguish them, but it's the level of social consciousness among the members of this year's class that makes them truly excellent.